 Lossless Codecs / Lossless Compression

 Lossless, means that when you use this type of compression for your file you do not lose any of the file information.
-100% of information is retained.
-Meaning color depth, bit depth, pixels, frames and more.
+100% of the information is retained.
+Meaning color depth, bit depth, pixels, frames, and more.

 Lossy Codecs / Lossy Compression

 Lossy Codecs also come with a variety of format options.
 Common codecs include HEVC, MPEG4, H.264, AVC, and many others.

 Lossy codecs are wonderful for delivery, especially on the web.
 In fact, outside of broadcast, most organizations want their final deliverable in a Lossy codec.
 Why?
 Because they are often much smaller files and to the naked eye, a well-compressed file is unrecognizable as to whether or not file information was lost in compression.

 So the big question is always about ProRes and Avid DNx, right?
 Apples ProRes especially is what the vast majority of non-feature film production is using.

 Both Apple and Avid refer to their codecs as Virtually Lossless, which is a great marketing term for saying it is lossless but really good.

 As an industry, video professionals agree.
 Although not technically lossless ProRes and DNx provide massive amounts of information to work with and manipulate files, even when the deliverable is going on the big screen.
 Certainly when the deliverable is for internet streaming.

 Lossless is always ideal for the most information during production.
 If you can't go lossless, Apple ProRes or Avid DNx are phenomenal options with tons of depth to work with, while not being too large.